The Godfather Part III: Accolades

-Although the film was not nearly as acclaimed as the previous two installments, the film was nominated for seven Academy Awards including Best Picture, Best Director, Best Supporting Actor (Andy García), Best Cinematography, Best Film Editing, Best Production Design (Dean Tavoularis, Gary Fettis), and Best Original Song (Carmine Coppola and John Bettis for "Promise Me You'll Remember").
+Although the film was not nearly as acclaimed as the previous two installments, the film was nominated for seven Academy Awards including Best Picture, Best Director, Best Supporting Actor (Andy Garcia), Best Cinematography, Best Film Editing, Best Production Design (Dean Tavoularis and Gary Fettis), and Best Original Song (Carmine Coppola and John Bettis for "Promise Me You'll Remember").
 It is the only film in the series not to have Al Pacino nominated for an Academy Award (he was nominated for Best Supporting Actor for The Godfather and for Best Actor for The Godfather Part II).
-It is the only film in the trilogy not to win for Best Picture, or any other Academy Award for that matter, as well as the only film in the trilogy not selected for preservation by the U.S. National Film Registry as of 2024.
+It is the only film in the trilogy not to win for Best Picture, or any other Academy Award for that matter, as well as the only film in the trilogy not selected for preservation by the U.S. National Film Registry as of 2026.
 Along with The Lord of the Rings, The Godfather Trilogy shares the distinction that all of its installments were nominated for Best Picture.

 The film was also nominated for seven Golden Globe Awards, but did not win.
 Sofia Coppola won two Golden Raspberry Awards for both Worst Supporting Actress and Worst New Star.